delprzemo/angular-cheatsheet/README.md

 **What is router-outlet**

-Use the <router-outlet> component when your main will appear in your application
+Acts as a placeholder that Angular dynamically fills based on the current router state.
+Generally in place of <router-outlet> your main app component will be generated

 **How to declare global value?**